matt-in-a-hat/silverstripe-webp-image/README.md

 The **silverstripe-webp-image** module enhances your SilverStripe website's performance by automatically converting image assets to the efficient `.webp` format on demand.
 Learn more about WebP's benefits [here](https://developers.google.com/speed/webp).
 For additional details and insights, check out [Tips for Optimizing Page Speeds](https://lucshelton.com/blog/tips-for-optimizing-page-speeds/).

+## Thanks

+Thanks to [nomidi/silverstripe-webp-image](https://github.com/nomidi/silverstripe-webp-image) for developing the original version of this extension.

+I've since forked it and modified it to use Imagick, added support for `.gif`, and made other optimizations.

 ## Features

 - :white_check_mark: Automatically generates `.webp` versions of resized JPEG, PNG, and GIF images.